KaGeN101/union_swiss/README.md

 end
 ```
 This bicycle has transformed into a full blown database controller, it can connect, manipulate and interact with just about every aspect of the datastore.
 The
-fact that is was a representation of a bicycle is now a distant idea.
+fact that it was a representation of a bicycle is now a distant idea.

 This solution was done in a combination of Phoenix, Elixir and the Erlang OTP.
 Phoenix is a like for like Rails clone implemented in Elixir, if you know the
 Rails conventions you know Phoenix.
 Elixir is a functional language abstraction that runs on the Erlang Run Time System.
 The Erlang OTP is a set of run time